LiamDGray/KeePassPasswordChanger/README.md

 # Rebuild it on your own :)

+## Known problems (Besides the requirements below)
+ - When building the KeePassPasswordChanger solution, a CSC Error 'Metadata file .dll could not be found' occurs.
+Most of the time it is the 'CSharpTest.Net.RpcLibrary.dll'.
+This can happen is you restart your computer.
+Remove the 'CSharpTest.Net.RpcLibrary.dll'(or the missing DLL) from the Extension project(like RPC-Communication) and re-add it again, this should solve the problem and you should be able to rebuild the project, regardless if the branch is 'DEV' or 'MASTER'.

 ## Branches
  - Master: When using master branch, you get the plugin which can be used with KeePass v2
  - Dev: When using this, you get the plugin which can be used for development